i18next/react-i18next-gitbook/getting-started.md

 You should read the [i18next](https://www.i18next.com) documentation at some point as we do not repeat all the [configuration options](https://www.i18next.com/overview/configuration-options) and translation functionalities like [plurals](https://www.i18next.com/translation-function/plurals), [formatting](https://www.i18next.com/translation-function/formatting), [interpolation](https://www.i18next.com/translation-function/interpolation), ... here.
 {% endhint %}

-You got two options to translate your content:
+You have two options to translate your content:

 ### Simple content